Ask customers about their go-to customer service channels for contacting any business, and you are likely to get ten different answers-

 As a business, you must have thought about how you can possibly use the rich knowledge and diverse experiences of some customers to help other customers.

 Well, the right solution might have been under your nose the whole time.
-For creating a passionate community where members help each other use your product better, you can create an online community forum.
+To encourage engagement in such a way that members help each other use your product better, you can create an online community forum.

 So, what exactly is a community forum, and how can it help?